bazel-contrib/bazel-lib/docs/tar.md

 We also provide full control for tar'ring binaries including their runfiles.

-## Modifying metadata
+## Mutating the tar contents

 The `mtree_spec` rule can be used to create an mtree manifest for the tar file.
-Then you can mutate that spec, as it's just a simple text file, and feed the result as the `mtree` attribute of the `tar` rule.
+Then you can mutate that spec using `mtree_mutate` and feed the result as the `mtree` attribute of the `tar` rule.

-For example, to set the `uid` property, you could:
+For example, to set the owner uid of files in the tar, you could:

 ```starlark
 mtree_spec(